Saquon Barkley is the only reason to watch the Giants

 I don’t think his former self is gone, but like his former self, he’s not getting a lot of help.

 Also, as much as I enjoyed the highs of Kadarius Toney’s rookie season, Yung Joka is less likely to have awe-inspiring games because you can’t hand him the ball 20-plus times a game.
 They can spend endless funds and draft capital to give Jones the glitziest of Ferraris, but he can barely get the car out of second gear.
-The Giants haven’t had a 1,000-yard receiver since Odell Beckham Jr. left.
+The Giants haven’t had a 1,000-yard receiver since Odell Beckham Jr. was shipped to Cleveland.

 What should be addressed first — other than the sequence of events that led to Brian Flores suing the team — is the quarterback.
 Sticking with him for another year because you don’t like the draft class is fine, but at least provide him with the most realistic path to success.